Fixing the Service Worker issue when you rewrite a React app using the Next.js framework

 A final note

-We hope this workaround were useful and saves time for other React developers.
-But before you decide to rewrite a React app using Next.js, keep in mind that it may not be the best option, especially if you are using Redux/Sagas to manage the app stored.
+We hope this workaround was useful and saves time for other React developers.
+But before you decide to rewrite a React app using Next.js to make it SEO friendly, keep in mind that it may not be the best option, especially if you are using Redux/Sagas to manage the app stored.
 Next.js was optimized for Apollo — one of the best GraphQL clients — to create HTTP requests and manage the app stored.
 It also has one more restriction: the environment variables can not be accessed in the client side with all that this implies.